-SOCIOLOGY EXAMINING BOARD: AQA LENGTH OF COURSE: 1 or 2 Years
+SOCIOLOGY 7 EXAMINING BOARD: AQA LENGTH OF COURSE: 1 or 2 Years

 EXAMINING BOARD: AQA LENGTH OF COURSE: 1 or 2 Years Course Content AS Level A2 Level In the AS units, you will study: At A2 Level you will study: • 3.1.1 Education • 4.1.1 Education You will consider the role of education in society.
-For • 4.1.2 Methods in Context example as part of your studies you'll look into gender • 4.1.3 Theory and Methods and ethnicity differences in school achievement.
+For • 4.1.2 Methods in Context example as part of your studies you'll look into gender 4.1.3 Theory and Methods and ethnicity differences in school achievement.
 You will expand on your knowledge of research methods and study theory and methods. • 3.1.2 Methods in Context You will also learn how to apply your own sociology • 4.3.1 Crime and Deviance with 4.3.2 Theory and research methods to the study of education.
-Methods: .
-2 2 4 D You will learn about criminal and deviant behaviour, • 3.2.1 Research Methods: including factors that might lead a person to follow this You will I learn how to conduct your own sociological path in life and how the media portrays them research, from interviews to reviewing documents and official statistics.
-You will also study optional topics: You will also study one optional topic: • 4.2.2 Families and Households a 2 2 2 Esmilias and Hausahalds • 4.2.5 Beliefs in Society
+Methods: 2.2.4 December 18.4 dec You will learn about criminal and deviant behaviour, • 3.2.1 Research Methods: including factors that might lead a person to follow this You will I learn how to conduct your own sociological path in life and how the media portrays them research, from interviews to reviewing documents and official statistics.
+You will also study optional topics: You will also study one optional topic: 4.2.2 Families and Households

 Assessment

 AS Level A2 Level

 EXAMINATIONS: EXAMINATIONS:

 2 papers 3 papers

 Paper 1: Education with Methods in Context Paper 1: Education with Theory and Methods

 1 hour 30 minutes written exam 2 hour written exam

 60 marks 80 marks

 Weighting: 33.3% of A Level

 Weighting: 50% of AS

 Paper 2: Topics in Sociology

 Paper 2: Research Methods and Topics in Sociology 2 hour written exam

 1 hour 30 minutes written exam 80 marks

 60 marks Weighting: 33.3% of A Level

+Weightings FOOV of AS Paper 2: 4.3.1 Crime and Deviance with Theory and

 Weighting: 50% of AS Paper 3: 4.3.1 Crime and Deviance with Theory and

 Methods:

 2 hour written exam

 80 marks

 Weighting: 33.3% of A Level